Girls That Create

 Visit The National Museum of Women in the Arts Online

-*Note: The NMWA is currently going through a massive renovation.
-This is the building’s first full renovation since 1987.
+*Note: The NMWA is going through a massive renovation, the building’s first since 1987.
+Construction began on September 1, 2021, and will be completed in two years.
 Check out Frequently Asked Questions about the building closure, renovation, and campaign.
-Construction began on September 1, 2021, and will be completed in two years.

 More Online Engagement